 I am ridiculously economical when it comes to food.
 I hate waste of any kind.
 I developed this recipe from www.freshpreserving.com , but made significant changes just so I could use up all the parts of a lemon most people throw away.
 I juiced and zested all my lemons before using them for this recipe.
 I used the lemon juice for lemonade or froze it for future recipes.
 The lemon zest was also frozen for use in future recipes.
 The marmalade really needs the seeds, pith, and leftover rind and membrane “stuff”.
-The seeds and pith has the natural pectin that creates the jelly texture.
+The seeds and pith have the natural pectin that creates the jelly texture.
 The juice, rind, remaining zest is needed for flavor.
 This does not create the beautiful translucent marmalade most people are used to.
 This is a smooth tart cloudy marmalade with no chunks which I love on southern American biscuits or as a glaze for meats.
 It tastes great and it is cheap to make.

 YOU WILL NEED